Skip to content

 • To make an application online, access the Planning Portal website, select the icon "Start or View Application" followed by "Start a Planning Application".
 After entering your address, select the "Tree Works: Trees in conservation areas/subject to TPOS" option from the drop-down list and complete the form.
 (You will be required to register with the planning portal to use this method)

 • To make an application using the standard tree works application form, access Planning Portal: planning application forms, click "Paper Form Chooser: Select and Download PDF Forms", enter your address, then select the "Tree Works: Trees in conservation areas/subject to TPOS" option from the drop-down list and then print the relevant form.
-If sending your application by post, please contact us at a Local Area Planning Office and not to our Tree Officers.
+If sending your application by post, please Contact Planning and not to our Tree Officers.

 Our decision